billboos/boos/content/opportunities/_index.md

 ## Graduate students

-I am actively seeking graduate students to join my group.
+I am actively seeking graduate students to join my group and plan to admit two students to start in Fall 2018.
 Prospective students are encouraged to apply for admission to our [doctoral program](http://eps.berkeley.edu/graduate-students).
+Due to the number of inquiries, I cannot reply to individual requests concerning graduate admissions; I plan to arrange phone or video calls with a subset of candidates after reviewing applications.

-## Undergraduate interns
+## Student interns

-My group has multiple openings for undergraduate interns.

-The most immediate need is for a web developer to assist in updating and maintaining a site that provides information on the tropical rainfall variability that affects billions of people living in tropical countries: http://WorldMonsoons.com.
-The exact nature of this position will depend on the expertise and interests of the candidate, and could range from simple web development tasks to creation and management of complex algorithms that ingest and display large geophysical datasets.
+My group has an opening for a (paid) intern to develop and maintain a website that provides information on the rainfall variability that affects billions of people living in tropical countries: http://WorldMonsoons.com.
+The exact nature of this position will depend on the expertise and interests of the candidate, and could range from simple web development/maintenance tasks to creation and management of complex algorithms that ingest and display large geophysical datasets.

-I am also seeking an intern to assist with minor updates and extensions of this research website.

-Students interested in conducting research in tropical climate dynamics are encouraged to contact me.
-Positions are available in numerical modeling and data analysis.
-Candidates must have experience working in a Linux computing environment and using either Python, Matlab, or similar data analysis language.